frostybee/worldcup-db/README.md

-# The Fjelstul World Cup MySQL Database
+# The Fjelstul World Cup MySQL/MariaDB Database

-This repository contains a MySQL port of the [Fjelstul World Cup Database](https://github.com/jfjelstul/worldcup), a comprehensive database about the FIFA World Cup created by Joshua C. Fjelstul that covers all `22` men's tournaments (1930-2022) and all `8` women's tournaments (1991-2019).
+This repository contains a MySQL/MariaDB port of the [Fjelstul World Cup Database](https://github.com/jfjelstul/worldcup), a comprehensive database about the FIFA World Cup created by Joshua C. Fjelstul that covers all `22` men's tournaments (1930-2022) and all `8` women's tournaments (1991-2019).
 The database includes `27` datasets (over 1.58  million data points) that cover all aspects of the World Cup.

 The data and original structure of the database tables and their relationships were not altered.
 However, modifications have been made to fields' data types to make them MySQL compliant.